kannapar/ETF-Forge/README.md

-# ETF-Forge
+# ETF Forge

-Identifies uncorrelated ETFs for diversification using correlation filtering and hierarchical clustering.
-Computes Sharpe ratios, max drawdown, and volatility metrics to support informed selection.

-•	Correlation heatmaps and dendrogram-based clustering

-•	Risk-return analysis of selected ETFs
+Overview:

+ETF Forge is a Python-based analytical tool designed to identify uncorrelated Exchange-Traded Funds (ETFs) to enhance portfolio diversification.
+It leverages correlation filtering and hierarchical clustering to select ETF combinations that reduce overlap and improve risk-adjusted returns.

+Key Features:
+- Correlation Heatmaps & Clustering: Uses dendrogram-based hierarchical clustering to visualize relationships between ETFs and identify diversification opportunities.

+- Risk-Return Analysis: Calculates Sharpe ratio, maximum drawdown, and volatility for informed decision-making.

-•	Built for integration into personal finance dashboards
+- Portfolio Insights: Supports integration into personal finance dashboards for dynamic ETF screening and tracking.

+Technologies Used: Python, Pandas, NumPy, Matplotlib, SciPy

+Use Case: Ideal for individual investors and analysts looking to construct ETF portfolios that are both data-driven and resilient to market co-movements.